RISK-Team-Best/RISK/README.md

 #### Contribution:
-Board.java,Continent.java:Guanqun Dong
+Board.java:Guanqun Dong(Figured out using outputstream to read text and map image and make it can read in jar), Jiawei Ma(All other things)
-RiskModel.java:Jiawei Ma
+RiskModel.java,Continent.java:Jiawei Ma
-RiskView.java:Guanqun Dong,Jiawei Ma,Jiatong Han,Tiantian Lin
+RiskView.java:Jiawei Ma,Jiatong Han,Tiantian Lin
 RiskController.java, ReadMe File: Jiawei Ma,Tiantian Lin
 RiskGame.java,MapPanel.java,Sequence Diagram,PlayerSettingDialog.java,RiskViewInterface.java:Jiawei Ma
 Territory.java,AttackWay.java,Stage.java:Jiatong Han
 Dices.java,Player.java,RiskModelTest.java,UML Class Diagram:Tiantian Lin
+Map info text files: Jiawei Ma
+Map image file: Tiantian Lin

 ### Design Decisions:
-1. For MVC part, we seperate model, view and controller as much seperate as possible.
+1. (1)For MVC part, we seperate model, view and controller as much seperate as possible.
 So that it could be easy for TA and prof to mark and easy for us to maintain for the future.
 We divided Model,View and Controller into three different classes.
-The model class just need process the data in the backend.
+The model class need process the data in the backend.
 View class provides the front-end of the program and interact with users.
-And the controller class is the "bridge" to connect and communicate with back-end(Model) and front-end(View).
+    (2)We also refactored MVC which got deduction in the Milleston2.
+Added view as listener and announce view to update once we are processing to next stage.

 2. (1)For GUI part, we don't want tons of prompt shows when processing the game include warning message, operating steps message, information messages and so on.
 So we create the operation panel with several JButtons and one JComboBox.
 Player can use the operation panel to set command.

    (2)At first, we don't want to use buttons to instead territories, because it's so ugly and hard to maintain(For Milestone4, we may change another map).
 So we had two JLists as the choosing place for origin and target territories.
 And it also correspond to the lab that we took for MVC.
 We also placed a graph map only as a reference, and all info of the map showed on the info panel (the most right side of the GUI).
 However, Prof Babak wants the buttons which we don't like, so we combined the two ideas: replace JLists with JButtons.

    (3)<i>Finally, we placed the buttons on the graph map and make button shows the troops on the territory.
 It will only enable the avaiable buttons for different steps, different requirement.
 And we also want the button shows the different players.
 So we added the color on buttons according to player's ID.
 Also the player's id used on change to next player.
 And the Info panel still shows the whole map's info (Continent-Territory-Holder-troops).</i>

+   (4)AI will show message through prompt.
+And the territory button will also shows the color for each stage. i.e. Red is the selected origin territory.
+Orange is the selected target territory.
+Same color and process as human players.

 3. Fortify part, used recursion method to visit all availble territory that can be fortified.